Lake Macdonald Dam Improvement Project

 There have been significant advances in dam design since the dam was built, as well as new ways of estimating extreme rainfall and flood events, and a greater understanding of the size and severity of earthquakes.

 This will be the first major upgrade of the dam since the wall was raised in 1980.
-The Lake Macdonald Dam Improvement Project aims to:
+The Lake Macdonald Dam Improvement Project will:

 • increase the spillway capacity to safely pass floods